 All securities we offer, other than common stock, will be new issues of securities with no established trading market.
-Any underwriters may make a market in these securities, but will not be obligated to do so and may discontinue any market making at any time without notice.
-We cannot guarantee the liquidity of the trading markets for any securities.
+Any underwriters may make a market in these securities, but will not be

 Any underwriter may engage in overallotment, stabilizing transactions, short covering transactions and penalty bids in accordance with Regulation M under the Exchange Act.
 Overallotment involves sales in excess of the offering size, which create a short position.
 Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum.
-Regulation M prohibits stabilizing transactions in an "at the market" offering.
+Regulation M prohibits stabilizing transactions in an "at the market" offering and permits stabilizing transactions only in a "fixed price" offering.
 Short covering transactions involve purchases of the securities in the open market after the distribution is completed to cover short positions.
 Penalty bids permit the underwriters to reclaim a selling concession from a dealer when the securities originally sold by the dealer are purchased in a covering transaction to cover short positions.
 Those activities may cause the price of the securities to be higher than it would otherwise be.
 If commenced, the underwriters may discontinue any of the activities at any time.